Date of Award:

 The purpose of this study was to look at effects of providing both parent training and stress management training to parents of preschoolers, and to look at the effects of providing treatment in a different order to two groups of parents.
 Parent volunteers completed seven weeks of parent training and four weeks of stress management training, with half of the parents receiving stress management first and half receiving parent training first.

 Gunderson, Theresa L., "The Use of Stress Management in Combination with Parent Training: An Intervention Study with Parents of Preschool Children" (2004).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6204.